gordoni/aiplanner/doc/source/rllib-offline.rst

 .. image:: offline-q.png

 **Estimator Python API:** For greater control over the evaluation process, you can create off-policy estimators in your Python code and call ``estimator.estimate(episode_batch)`` to perform counterfactual estimation as needed.
-The estimators take in a policy graph object and gamma value for the environment:
+The estimators take in a policy object and gamma value for the environment:

 .. code-block:: python

-    agent = DQNAgent(...)
+    trainer = DQNTrainer(...)
-    ...  # train agent offline
+    ...  # train policy offline

     from ray.rllib.offline.json_reader import JsonReader
     from ray.rllib.offline.wis_estimator import WeightedImportanceSamplingEstimator

-    estimator = WeightedImportanceSamplingEstimator(agent.get_policy(), gamma=0.99)
+    estimator = WeightedImportanceSamplingEstimator(trainer.get_policy(), gamma=0.99)
     reader = JsonReader("/path/to/data")
     for _ in range(1000):
         batch = reader.next()